lukey-luke/pycon_2023/model_prediction_server/README.md

 ## Environment
 Create a virtualenv for the project.
 `python3.11 -m venv /path/for/your/new_env # e.g. ~/.virtualenvs/prediction_server`
+Activate your newly created venv
+`source /path/for/your/new_env/bin/activate`
+Install dependencies
+`pip install -e .`

 ## Running the app
 ```